Schevkal campaign

 The Schevkal campaign (1604–1605) was a military campaign by the Russian army against the Shamkhalate.
 These were the first Russian forces to come close to Dagestan since 1594.
-The Russians captured Tarki, but the Kumyks and their allies, under the command of Sultan Mahmud, routed the Russian army at the battle of Karaman.
-The Russian commander, Ivan Buturlin, was killed in the battle, along with 7000 Russian soldiers.
+Russians captured Tarki, but the Kumyks and their allies, under the command of Sultan Mahmud, routed the Russian army at the battle of Karaman.
+Russian commander, Ivan Buturlin, was killed in the battle, along with 7000 Russian soldiers.
 The Shamkhalate of Tarki retained independence, and Russian expansion in Dagestan halted for 118 years.